-- (a) A lawyer may communicate information regarding the lawyer's services through any media. - (b) A lawyer shall not compensate, give or promise anything of value to a person for recommending the lawyer's services except that a lawyer may: - (1) pay the reasonable costs of advertisements or communications permitted by this Rule; - (2) pay the usual charges of a legal service plan or a not-for-profit or -qualified lawyer referral service; - (2) A lawyer may pay the usual and reasonable fees or dues charged by a lawyer referral service, if the service; - i. does not engage in conduct that would violate the Rules if engaged in by a lawyer: - ii. provides an explanation to the prospective client regarding how the lawyers are selected by the service to participate in the service; and - iii. discloses to the prospective client how many lawyers are participating in the service and that those lawyers have paid the service a fee to participate in the service. - (3) A lawyer may pay the usual and reasonable fees or dues charged by a bar-operated non-profit lawyer referral service, including a fee which is calculated as a percentage of the legal fees earned by the lawyer to whom the service has referred a matter, provided such bar-operated non-profit lawyer referral service meets the following criteria: - i. the lawyer referral service shall be operated in the public interest for the purpose of referring prospective clients to lawyers, pro bono and public service legal programs, and government, consumer or other agencies who can provide the assistance the clients need.
-Such organization shall file annually with the State Disciplinary Board a report showing its rules and regulations, its subscription charges,
+- 1 RULE 7.2: COMMUNICATIONS CONCERNING A LAWYER'S SERVICES: SPECIFIC RULES - 2 (a) A lawyer may communicate information regarding the lawyer's services through any media. - 3 (b) A lawyer shall not compensate, give or promise anything of value to a person for - 4 recommending the lawyer's services except that a lawyer may: - 5 (1) pay the reasonable costs of advertisements or communications permitted by this Rule; - 6 (2) pay the usual and reasonable fees or dues charged by a lawyer referral service, if the - 7 services - 8 i. does not engage in conduct that would violate the Rules if engaged in by a - 9 lawyer. - 10 (3) pay the usual and reasonable fees or dues charged by a bar-operated non-profit referral - service, including a fee which is calculated as a percentage of the legal fees earned by the - lawyer to whom the service has referred a matter, provided such bar-operated non-profit - 13 lawyer referral service meets the following criteria: - i. the lawyer referral service shall be operated in the public interest for the - 15 purpose of referring prospective clients to lawyers, pro bono and public service legal programs, - and government, consumer or other agencies who can provide the assistance the clients need. - 17 Such organization shall file annually with the State Disciplinary Board a report showing its rules - and regulations, its subscription charges, agreements with counsel, the number of lawyers - 19 participating and the names and addresses of the lawyers participating in the service; - ii. the sponsoring bar association for the lawyer referral service must be open to all - 21 lawyers licensed and eligible to practice in this state who maintain an office within the - 22 geographical area served, and who meet reasonable objectively determinable experience - 23 requirements established by the bar association;